 The more you weigh, the more calories you'll burn speed walking for two hours at the same pace as a smaller person.
-Harvard Health Publications reports that 185-pound individuals expend 712 calories walking for two hours at a pace of 3.5 mph, 800 calories walking at a pace of 4 mph and 888 calories at a pace of 4.5 mph.
+Harvard Health Publishing reports that 185-pound individuals expend approximately 712 calories walking for two hours at a pace of 3.5 miles per hour, 800 calories walking at a pace of four miles per hour and 888 calories at a pace of 4.5 miles per hour.

-Adults who weigh 155 pounds expend fewer calories speed walking than a 185-pound person.
-A 155-pound adult burns 596 calories walking at a pace of 3.5 mph for two hours, 668 calories walking 4 mph and 744 calories walking 4.5 mph.
+Adults who weigh 155 pounds expend fewer calories speed walking than someone who weighs 185 pounds.
+A 155-pound adult burns 596 calories walking at a pace of 3.5 miles per hour for two hours, 668 calories walking 4 miles per hour and 744 calories walking 4.5 miles per hour.

 Although 125-pound adults expend fewer calories than those of heavier weights, they still burn a significant number of calories speed walking for a two-hour time period.
-If you weigh 125 pounds, you'll burn 480 calories walking at a pace of 3.5 mph, 540 calories walking 4.0 mph and 600 calories walking 4.5 mph.
+If you weigh 125 pounds, you'll burn 480 calories walking at a pace of 3.5 miles per hour, 540 calories walking 4 miles per hour and 600 calories walking 4.5 miles per hour.

 If you spend two hours walking, a calories calculator, such as the one found on ExRx.net can help you calculate how many calories you burned.
 Some apps and fitness devices utilize a step counter.
 To calculate calories burned when walking, first determine how far you walked using the Steps to Distance Converter and calculate your walking speed; then input that information into the calories calculator.